 Leather and suede casual shoes look good any time of the year, while canvas shoes are most popular in the spring and summer – although they’re not necessarily limited to those seasons.

-In general, closed-lacing shoes are often very dressy and don’t pair as well the jeans as opening-lacing shoes, which tend to have more versatility.
-You can wear open-lacing shoes with casual and dressy pants.
+In general, closed-lacing shoes are often very dressy and don’t pair as well with jeans as opening lacing shoes, which tend to have more versatility.
+You can wear open lacing shoes with casual and dressy pants.